Capitol Reef Photography Guide: Best Photo Spots In Fruita

 The towering rock view near the visitor center

-As you leave the visitor center, it’s hard to miss all of the gorgeous views in the area.
-We always like to joke that when there is a great view right next to the visitor center, you know you are in Utah!
+As you leave the visitor center, it’s hard to miss all of the gorgeous views right in front of you.
+We always like to joke that when there is a great view directly next to the visitor center, you know you’re in Utah!

 Two hikers posing for a photograph in Capitol Reef National Park